-In her role as CEO of the Immigrant Council of Ireland, Denise oversaw the development of responses to migrant families experiencing domestic violence, and worked with a coalition of organisations to ensure the introduction of new policies to greater access to services.
+Denise has vast experience working with the issue of domestic violence.
+She has worked extensively to develop and manage services, with policy development, leading inter-agency work and campaigning for legislative change.
+In her role as CEO of the Immigrant Council of Ireland, Denise oversaw the development of responses to migrant families experiencing domestic violence and worked with a coalition of organisations to ensure the introduction of new policies to greater access to services.

-Denise was a member of the European Women’s Lobby’s Observatory on Violence against women, and chaired the panel on migrant women.
-She was also a member of the Irish Observatory on Violence Against Women Denise and a member of the National Domestic Violence Intervention Agency (NDVIA).
+Denise was also a member of the European Women’s Lobby’s Observatory on Violence against women, and chaired the panel on migrant women.
+She was a member of the Irish Observatory on Violence against Women Denise and a member of the National Domestic Violence Intervention Agency (NDVIA).
 She was a Ministerial appointment to the Women’s Health Council of Ireland; the Government’s Crime Council and the Irish Government Task Force on Violence against Women.

 Since its foundation in 1974, and under Denise’s leadership, Women’s Aid achieved a profound shift in social, cultural and political attitudes towards abused women in Ireland.